mne-tools/mne-rsa/paper/paper.md

 # Statement of need
 While the core computations behind RSA ae simple, getting the details right is hard.
 Creating a "searchlight" patches across the cortex means using geodesic rather than Euclidean distance (\autoref{fig:distances}), combining MEG gradiometers and magnetometers requires signal whitening, creating proper evoked responses requires averaging across stimulus repetitions, and creating reliable brain RDMs requires cross-validated distance metrics [@Guggenmos2018].
+MNE-RSA provides turn-key solutions for all of these details.

 ![Depiction of geodesic versus Euclidean distance between points along the cortex.\label{fig:distances}](distances.pdf)

 At the time of writing, MNE-RSA has been used in five studies, two of which involve the author [@Hulten2021; @Xu2024; @Messi2025; @Ghazaryan2023; @Klimovich-Gray2021].